-Our model domain covers Fennoscandia, a part of Russia and the northern part of Central Europe, and it is centred on Finland (Fig. 1).
-Typical features influencing the climate of this domain include: the North Atlantic Ocean and the Baltic Sea that surround the Fennoscandian countries; many inland lakes located in Sweden and Finland; the relatively high Scandinavian mountain range; while the rest of the area has a topography lower than 300 m above sea level.
+Our model domain covers Fennoscandia, a part of Russia and the northern part of central Europe, and it is centred on Finland (Fig. 1).
+Typical features influencing the climate of this domain include the North Atlantic Ocean and the Baltic Sea that surround the Fennoscandian countries, many inland lakes located in Sweden and Finland and the relatively high Scandinavian mountain range; the rest of the area has a topography lower than 300 m above sea level.

-The default land cover map in REMO is GLCCD.
+The default land cover map in REMO is the GLCCD.
 However, its description of the land cover in Finland is unrealistic.
-For instance, there is no peatland in Finland in GLCCD, whereas 7.4% (22 377 km2) of the land is covered by unproductive peatland areas in the 10th Finnish National Forest Inventory (FNFI10) (Korhonen et al., 2013).
-GLCCD was therefore substituted by the more realistic and up-to-date CORINE land cover map (CLC; 2006) for the same model domain in Gao et al. (2014), except for the Russian part where CLC (2006) is not available.
-Unfortunately, land cover maps describing land cover conditions of Finland before the most intensive period of peatland drainage in the 1960s are quite limited.
-Nevertheless, the data collected in the 1st Finnish National Forest Inventory (FNFI1) provide the possibility for tracing back the land cover condition of Finland in the 1920s (Ilvessalo, 1927; Tomppo et al., 2010).
-The FNFI10 is adopted to describe the land cover condition of Finland in 2000s instead of CLC (2006), with the aim to avoid the uncertainties in comparing land cover maps with different land cover classification methods and different spatial resolutions.
-The FNFI1 and FNFI10 land cover maps are post-products that were specially prepared for this study from the relative FNFI field measurement data.
-The detailed description of the procedures for deriving the FNFI1 and FNFI10 land cover maps is shown in Appendix A. The two FNFI land cover maps are in 3 km resolution and include ten land cover classes following CLC-nomenclature.
+For instance, there is no peatland in Finland in the GLCCD, whereas 7.4 % (22 377 km) of the land is covered by naturally treeless or sparsely treed peatlands according to the 10th Finnish national forest inventory (FNFI10) (Korhonen et al., 2013).
+The GLCCD was therefore substituted by the more realistic and up-to-date CORINE land cover map (CLC; 2006) for the same model domain in Gao et al. (2014), except for the Russian part where the CLC (2006) is not available.
+Unfortunately, land cover maps describing the land cover conditions of Finland before the most intensive period of peatland drainage in the 1960s are quite limited.
+Nevertheless, the data collected in the 1st Finnish national forest inventory (FNFI1) provide the possibility for tracing back the land cover condition of Finland in the 1920s (Ilvessalo, 1927; Tomppo et al., 2010).
+Also, the FNFI10, rather than the CLC (2006), is adopted to describe the land cover condition of Finland in the 2000s, with the aim to avoid the uncertainties in comparing land cover maps with different land cover classification methods and different spatial resolutions.
+The FNFI1 and FNFI10 land cover maps are post-products that were specially prepared for this study from the respective FNFI field measurement data.
+The detailed description of the procedures for deriving the FNFI1 and FNFI10 land cover maps is shown in Appendix A. The two FNFI land cover maps are in 3 km resolution and include 10 land cover classes following CLC nomenclature.